glennblock/barry-http-dotnetcore/README.md

 If you answered yes to any of these, you need the Barry HTTP server.
 ## How it works

-All requests will be returned with a 403.
+All requests MUST be returned with a `403 UNAUTHORIZED` status.

 ## FAQ